The Limiting Dynamics of SGD: Modified Loss, Phase Space Oscillations, and Anomalous Diffusion: Diffusive Behavior in the Limiting Dynamics of SGD

 As shown in Fig.~\ref{fig:delta}, neither of these differences converge to zero across a variety of architectures, indicating that despite performance convergence, the networks continue to move through parameter space, both locally and globally.
 The squared norm of the local displacement $\|\delta_k\|^2_2$ remains near a constant value, indicating the network is essentially moving at a constant instantaneous speed.
 This observation is quite similar to the \emph{``equilibrium"} phenomenon or \emph{``constant angular update"} observed in \citet{ zhiyuan2020reconciling} and \citet{wan2020spherical} respectively.
 However, these works only studied the displacement for parameters immediately preceding a normalization layer.
 The constant instantaneous speed behavior we observe is for all parameters in the model and is even present in models without normalization layers.

 While the squared norm of the local displacement is essentially constant, the squared norm of the global displacement $\|\Delta_k\|_2^2$ is monotonically growing for all networks, implying even once trained, the network continues to diverge from where it has been.
 Indeed Fig.~\ref{fig:delta} indicates a power law relationship between global displacement and number of steps, given by $\|\Delta_k\|_2^2 \propto k^c$.
 As we'll see in section~\ref{sec:diffusion}, this relationship is indicative of anomalous diffusion where $c$ corresponds to the anomalous diffusion exponent.
-Standard Brownian motion corresponds to $c=1$.
+The term anomalous diffusion is used to distinguish it from standard Brownian motion, where the relationship between distance travelled and number of updates is linear.
+Standard Brownian motion diffusion corresponds to $c=1$.
 Similar observation were made by \citet{baity2018comparing} who noticed distinct phases of the training trajectory evident in the dynamics of the global displacement and \citet{chen2020anomalous} who found that the exponent of diffusion changes through the course of training.
 A parallel observation is given by \citet{hoffer2017train} for the beginning of training, where they measure the global displacement from the initialization of an untrained network and observe a rate $\propto \log(k)$, a form of ultra-slow diffusion.
 These empirical observations raise the natural questions, \emph{where is the network moving to and why?} To answer these questions we will build a diffusion based theory of SGD, study these dynamics in the setting of linear regression, and use lessons learned in this fundamental setting to understand the limiting dynamics of neural networks.